Jake-Lahoff/Jake-Lahoff.github.io/final_project/index.md

 ### Step 1: Population

-The first step was to gather population data.
+First, I gathered population data.
 * Tidycensus was used through Rstudio to collect this data from the American Community Survey.
 * Houston is located in Harris County, Texas, so this is the target for data collection.
 * Data was collected from 2016 and 2018, to quantify change for the hurricane that occured in 2017.